Iberia-Ent/software-engineering--roles-definition/job_descriptions/software_engineer.md

 ![](../static/iberia.png)

-# Senior Java Backend Engineer
+# Software Engineer

 ## What you will do

-We’re looking for a senior Java developer to join Iberia team.
+We’re looking for a Software Engineer to join Iberia team.

 This team is entrusted with evolving a digital platform with a continuous demand of digital features and improving digital channel capabilities.
 In this team you will adopt extreme programming practices, CI/CD pipelines and cloud adoption.

 ## What we expect from you

-A senior software engineer in Iberia is responsible for specific user story implementation.
-The senior software engineer is expected a proactive attitude and to work with ample autonomy.
+A Software Engineer in Iberia is responsible for specific user story implementation.
+The Software Engineer is expected a proactive attitude and to work with ample autonomy.

 - Functional requirements
   - 3 amigos with QA and PO (Story level)